OVDEN13/NaninovelWeb/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">CharacterPositions</span> | List&lt;Named&lt;Decimal&gt;&gt; | A collection of character ID to scene X-axis position (relative to the left screen border, in percents) named values.
 Position 0 relates to the left border and 100 to the right border of the screen; 50 is the center.
+look | Boolean | When performing auto-arrange, controls whether to also make the characters look at the scene origin (enabled by default). time | Decimal | Duration (in seconds) of the arrangement animation.
+Default value: 0.35 seconds.

 </div>